Home » Recipes » Chewy No-Bake Peanut Butter Oatmeal Bars

 Overhead shot of a black tray with peanut butter oatmeal bars messily arranged.
 The tray is on a blue and beige checked napkin and a gray backdrop.

-Making Homemade Oatmeal Bars
+Homemade Oatmeal Bars Ingredients

 Three images for no bake peanut butter oatmeal bars: 1 showing the ingredients in bowls and measuring cups on a dark surface, 2. the smooth texture of the honey and peanut butter sitting on the oats, 3. the texture of the mixture when combined.